mlwin-de/relational_pattern_benchmarking/README.md

 - The rest of methods where compatible to python 3.9 and torch 1.10.

 ## Usage
-See ``https://github.com/mlwin-de/relational_pattern_benchmarking/code`` for generation of datasets and and ``https://github.com/mlwin-de/relational_pattern_benchmarking/blob/master/hyperparams.txt`` for running evaluation examples.
+See [https://github.com/mlwin-de/relational_pattern_benchmarking/code](https://github.com/mlwin-de/relational_pattern_benchmarking/code) for generation of datasets and and [https://github.com/mlwin-de/relational_pattern_benchmarking/blob/master/hyperparams.txt](https://github.com/mlwin-de/relational_pattern_benchmarking/blob/master/hyperparams.txt) for running evaluation examples.

+## Contact:
+Please send us the result of your methods to afshin.sadeghi at iais.fraunhofer.de on this dataset and we will share it here.
+We encourage using the executable version of the benchmark and the model using  [benchEmbedd](https://github.com/mlwin-de/BenchEmbedd) which allows anybody to run methods in docker.